 New York City Ballet: On and Off Stage

 THIS PROGRAM WILL NOW TAKE PLACE INDOORS IN THE JOHN DREW THEATER.
 Guests attending any INDOOR John Drew Theater programs must show proof of FULL vaccination.
 At this time, only fully vaccinated guests are permitted to attend programs in the indoor theater.
-Face coverings are now optional for fully vaccinated guests.
+Face coverings are required indoors for all guests, regardless of vaccinated status.

 Click HERE for full COVID-19 information to review prior to your visit.

 A unique and intimate look at New York City Ballet with Principal Dancer Adrian Danchig-Waring, who hosts an informal evening of excerpts from the Company’s world-renowned repertory.
 New York City Ballet presents a special one-night-only program honoring the 90th anniversary of Guild Hall.
 NYCB On and Off Stage features excerpts from treasured works by NYCB Founding Choreographers George Balanchine and Jerome Robbins such as Jewels, The Four Temperaments, Dances at a Gathering, Fancy Free, and more performed by the sublime dancers and musicians of NYCB.
 Focusing on the power of human connection, this unique presentation illuminates the themes of isolation and intimacy found in these ballet masterpieces and draws us closer together in the process.